AdvancedResearchComputing/arc-rtd/docs/usage/faq.md

 (faq_jobstuck)=
 ## Why is my job not starting?

 Typically the squeue command will provide the reason a job isn\'t starting.
-This shows information about all pending or queued jobs, so it may be helpful to query for only your own jobs `squeue -u <your pid>` or only for a particular job `squeue -u <jobid>`.
+This shows information about all pending or queued jobs, so it may be helpful to query for only your own jobs `squeue -u <your pid>` or only for a particular job `squeue -j <jobid>`.
 For example:

 ```
 [brownm12@calogin2 ~]$ squeue -u brownm12